-The tax commonly referred to as a "sales tax" is in reality two distinct taxes.
-The first is the transaction privilege tax (TPT), which is a tax on the privilege of doing business in Arizona.
+Although commonly referred to as a sales tax, the Arizona transaction privilege tax (TPT) is actually a tax on a vendor for the privilege of doing business in the state.
 It is measured by the value of tangible personal property (TPP) sold by the vendor in Arizona.
 The vendor is liable for the tax, even though the vendor may pass on the tax to the consumer.

 Determining Transaction Privilege/Use Tax Nexus with Arizona

 The following is a general guideline of activities that, if engaged in, may exceed the minimum threshold of nexus and subject the business to TPT tax, or use tax requirements of Arizona:

 - Employees present in the state conducting business on behalf of the company

 - Ownership or lease of real or personal property in Arizona

 - Maintenance of an office or place of business in Arizona

 - Delivery of merchandise into Arizona on vehicles owned or leased by the taxpayer